New royal wharf pier starts construction

-At 130 metres, Royal Wharf Pier will be longest of the piers in London, though it won’t cut straight out to the water, but will bend partway.
+At 130 metres, Royal Wharf Pier will be the longest of the piers in London, though it won’t cut straight out to the water, but will bend partway.
 The bent area will create a new triangular viewing platform for visitors.

-The new Thames Clipper service will provide a new non-road and non-rail option for commuters in the area, bypassing crowded and congested services on other TfL service, especially in light of the uncertain delay to the Elizabeth Line’s opening.
+The new Thames Clipper service will provide a new non-road and non-rail option for commuters in the area, bypassing crowded and congested services on other TfL services, especially in light of the uncertain delay to the Elizabeth Line’s opening.

-Royal Wharf pier is designed by Nex—, who have also designed the new Royal Air Force Museum in north London.
+Royal Wharf pier is designed by Nex—, who has also designed the new Royal Air Force Museum in north London.
 It’s also being funded by Ballymore, which is developing new projects near the pier as well as in Nine Elms and near Battersea Power Station.